Bacuriim/project-elevators-system/README.md

 ### 📚Case Studies

-- Case studies will be used to evaluate the performance of the route generation program/algorithm.
+- Case studies will be used to evaluate the performance of the up_route generation program/algorithm.
 For this, the metric to be used is the total number of floors traveled to meet the demand of the case studies.
 In other words, the fewer floors traveled, the more efficient the program/algorithm is.

 ### ✨Example